danielfsoriano/DMAIT/README.md

 Description:<br/>
 rpl-dmait - The PoC DMAIT framework<br/>
 rpl-udp_baseline - The experiment control application (produces the same traffic but with none of the DMAIT features)<br/>
-LogParser - Java application to process Cooja's output and extract statistics<br/>
+LogParser - Java application to process Cooja's (Contiki's Network Simulator) output and extract statistics<br/>